neverparadise/neverparadise.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: Want to live with no regret.
+subtitle: Reinforcing myself everyday.

 profile:
-  align: right
+  align: left
   image: kukjin_profile2.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    Kukjin Kim
-    Lg Electronics
-    ye20013@gmail.com
+    Seoul,

+    Republic of Korea

 news: true # includes a list of news items
+latest_posts: false
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 Hello, I'm passionate about reinforcement learning and neural networks.
-My research goal is to develop a general agent capable of solving a wide range of real-world problems and adapting to new tasks.
+My primary research goal is to develop a general agent capable of solving a wide range of real-world problems and adapting to new tasks.
+My final goal is to apply this versatile agent to robotic tasks.
 Currently, I work as a research engineer at LG Electronics.
-Prior to joining LG, I was a master's student at Korea University, where I was supervised by Prof. Changhee Joo.
+Prior to joining LGE, I was a master's student at Korea University, where I was supervised by Prof. Changhee Joo.

+What constitutes a general and adaptive RL agent?
+I believe it will be based on the integration of various research areas.
+For example, I think methods for continual reinforcement learning, new types of adaptive neural networks, and innovative learning algorithms are required.
+I will explore these areas during future Ph.D. program.